conceptslearningmachine/Licensing-Regulatory-Publications-Proprietary-Patents-Research/Proprietary & Patents/README.md

-Dr. Thomas Catalano's Proprietary and Patent work
+Dr.ThomasCatalano's; Proprietary and Patent work/

 Classical and Quantum Mechanical Laboratory at Catalano Concepts LLC.